ChowdhuryRedwanulHaque/splunk-soc-labs/README.md

 ---

-### 2. Alert Triage & Threat Investigation
+### 2. Bruteforce-Phishing-Malware
 Built and validated alerts to detect brute-force and suspicious activity using SPL, timelines, and alert event review.

-📁 02-alert-triage-and-investigation
+📁 02-bruteforce-phishing-malware

 ---